Real-Time Correlation Functions in the O(N) Model from the Functional Renormalization Group: Numerical results

 In Fig.~\ref{fig:zeros_intermediate}, we show the scale dependence of the zeros of the real part of the sigma's 2-point function together with its screening mass, defined via $\sqrt{2U' + 4\phi^2 U''}$, as well as the 2-pion threshold at $2\sqrt{k^2+2U'}$.

-During the $k$-evolution two distinct zeros are found in the real part.
-We start by considering the first zero (dashed blue line) which represents the pole corresponding to a renormalized sigma field.
-At the ultraviolet scale, the correlator $\Gamma^{(2)}_\sigma$ agrees with the classical one and the zero thus coincides with the screening mass, or, in other words, with the bare sigma field.
-This zero gets renormalized by quantum fluctuations and starts to deviate from the sigma screening mass at intermediate scales.
-However, it completely disappears at $\log(k/\Lambda) \sim -2.2$ when it reaches the 2-pion threshold.

-It turns out that a second zero emerges (solid red line) at intermediate scales.
-This zero is dynamically generated via the $\sigma \rightarrow \pi + \pi$ process, and it is therefore not present at the ultraviolet scale.
-The second zero arises above the scale dependent $\sigma \rightarrow \pi + \pi$ threshold, $\omega \sim 2 E_{\pi}$, decreases with the RG scale and eventually becomes constant at $\log(k/\Lambda) \sim -2.2$.
-Thus we find that, while the first zero disappears at some scale, the second zero survives and corresponds to the zero of the real part shown in Fig.~\ref{fig:reimsi}.
+During the $k$-evolution two distinct zeros occur at intermediate scales.
+This is illustrated in Fig.~\ref{fig:reimsi} where we have also included the real and imaginary parts of $\Gamma^{(2)}_{\sigma\sigma}$ at such a scale (dashed lines).
+The first zero in the real part (dashed-blue line) represents the pole corresponding to a renormalized sigma field.
+At the ultraviolet scale, the correlator $\Gamma^{(2)}_\sigma$ agrees with the classical one and its unique zero thus coincides with the screening mass of the bare sigma field.
+This zero gets renormalized by quantum fluctuations and starts to deviate from the sigma's screening mass at intermediate scales.
+It completely disappears at $\log(k/\Lambda) \sim -2.2$ when it reaches the 2-pion threshold.
+It turns out, however, that before this happens, a second zero emerges at larger $\omega $ (solid red line in Fig.~\ref{fig:zeros_intermediate}).
+This zero is dynamically generated via the $\sigma \rightarrow \pi + \pi$ process, and it is therefore not present at the ultraviolet cutoff scale yet.
+It arises above the scale dependent $\sigma \rightarrow \pi + \pi$ threshold at $\omega \sim 2 E_{\pi}$.
+After decreasing alongside this threshold with the RG scale for a while, it approaches its constant infrared value before the 2-pion threshold eventually does as well.
+Thus we find that, while the original zero disappears at some scale, a second one is generated and survives corresponding to the zero of the real part at the IR scale as shown in Fig.~\ref{fig:reimsi} (solid-blue line).

 Fig.~\ref{fig:imaginary_sigma_intermediate} displays the imaginary part of the sigma correlator, evaluated at the first zero (dashed green line), second zero (solid red line) and the curvature mass (dotted blue line), respectively.
 At large scales ($k \sim \Lambda$), both the first zero and the screening mass are below the scale-dependent 2-pion threshold and the corresponding imaginary parts vanish.
 The finite imaginary part in the numerical calculation is related to the finite imaginary external momentum employed to calculate the spectral function, see Eq.~(\ref{eq:analytic_continuation}).
 Below $\log(k/\Lambda) \sim -1$, the screening mass crosses the threshold and the corresponding imaginary part of the propagator becomes finite.
 This behavior should be compared to the scale-dependence of the imaginary part in \cite{Floerchinger:2011sc}, which corresponds in some sense to an expansion of the 2-point function around the screening mass, albeit in a more refined truncation scheme.
 The second zero, which corresponds to the zero in the real part that survives until $k=0$, arises above the threshold and hence the imaginary part assumes a finite value.
 It decreases with $k$ and becomes constant below $\log(k/\Lambda) \sim -2$.